Mary Angeline Teresa McCrory

 Mary Angeline Teresa McCrory (January 21, 1893 – January 21, 1984) was an Ireland-born immigrant to the United States.
 She was a Roman Catholic religious sister who worked as an advocate for the impoverished elderly, founding a new religious congregation for this purpose, the Carmelite Sisters for the Aged and Infirm.
-Her cause for canonization has been opened, and her life has been acknowledged by the Holy See as one of heroic virtue.
-She is honored by the Catholic Church as venerable.
+Her cause for beatification has been opened, and her life has been acknowledged by the Holy See as one of heroic virtue.
+She was declared as venerable by the Catholic Church.

 Early life in Ireland

-Venerable Mother Angeline was born in the Townland of Clintycracken in Co.
+McCrory was born in the Townland of Clintycracken in Co.
 Tyrone.
 She was born into a devoutly Catholic Irish family.
 She was baptized Brigid Teresa McCrory in The Chapel of St. Brigid at Brockagh near the ruins of Mountjoy Castle in County Tyrone, Ireland.